Sundhya Pahuja

 Adil Hasan Khan

-Dr Adil Hasan Khan is a Postdoctoral Research Fellow with the LPGCIL.
+Dr Adil Hasan Khan is a Senior Research Fellow with the LPGCIL.
 His research seeks to examine different traditions and modalities of legal education and to describe and recover repertoires of training in living well with authority, with others, and their laws.
 He completed his PhD in International Studies, with a specialisation in International Law and a minor in Anthropology and Sociology of Development, at the Graduate Institute of International and Development Studies (IHEID) in Geneva (2010-2016).
 He has been a Senior Research Fellow with the Peter McMullin Centre on Statelessness at MLS (2021-2022), a McKenzie Postdoctoral Fellow at MLS (2017-2020), a Residential Institute Fellow at the Institute for Global Law and Policy (IGLP), Harvard Law School (2016-2017), and a Junior Visiting Fellow at the Institute for Human Sciences (IWM), Vienna (2015-2016), and a Visitor at the Institute for Advanced Study (IAS), Princeton University (mid-2023).
-His full profile is available here.
+His full profile is available here

 André Dao